N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Technical Background

 This technique shifts from passive analysis to active decoding and control.
 Early probing \cite{tenney2019bert} used simple linear classifiers ($y = f(H)$) to test if latent activations $H$ encoded specific linguistic properties, discovering that information is stored hierarchically in LLMs.

 A more advanced paradigm, Representation Engineering (RepE) \cite{zou2023representation}, controls model behavior by directly manipulating latent representations.
 Its core is identifying vector directions, or concept operators $o^c$, that represent high-level concepts (e.g., truthfulness).
-This is often achieved by contrasting the activation differences from different input sets ($\mathcal{S}^{c+}$ vs $\mathcal{S}^{c-}$):
+This is often achieved by contrasting the activation differences from different input sets ($\mathcal{S}^{c+}$ vs $\mathcal{S}^{c-}$): $o^c \approx \mathbb{E}[H(\mathcal{S}^{c+})] - \mathbb{E}[H(\mathcal{S}^{c-})]$ Here, $H(\mathcal{S})$ represents the mean activation of model $\mathcal{M}$ when processing a specific input set $\mathcal{S}$.
+RepE is widely applied in LLM safety \cite{cai2024self, wang2025model, wang2024inferaligner, cao2024nothing}, for instance, by using positive or negative steering vectors to enhance truthfulness \cite{marks2023geometry, li2023inference, wang2025adaptive, rimsky2024steering} or suppress meta-behaviors like ``refusal" \cite{arditi2024refusal}.